 In this astute mix of cultural critique and biblical studies, Dr. John H. Walton presents and defends twenty propositions supporting a literary and theological understanding of Genesis 1 within the context of the ancient Near Eastern world and unpacks its implications for our modern scientific understanding of origins.
 Ideal for students, professors, pastors and lay readers with an interest in the intelligent design controversy and creation-evolution debates, Walton's thoughtful analysis unpacks seldom appreciated aspects of the biblical text and sets Bible-believing scientists free to investigate the question of origins.

 The purpose of studying the Old Testament is to understand God and his redemptive work more fully.
 However, this goal is complicated by the fact that it was transmitted through a very different language and culture from our own.
-Dr. Andrew E. Hill and Dr. John H. Walton provide an indispensable guide for undergraduate students and other readers by exploring the literary, historical, and theological issues behind the Old Testament and its various books.
+Dr. John H. Walton and Professor Emeritus Dr. Andrew E. Hill provide an indispensable guide for undergraduate students and other readers by exploring the literary, historical, and theological issues behind the Old Testament and its various books.

 An overview background commentary of the entire Old Testament.